Flaming Gorge Reservoir Fish Report

-Rainbow trout: Anglers report good to excellent fishing.
-Spoons, jigs and crankbaits along with common trout baits (such as worms) and fly fishing (cicada hatch) are working from the shore and from boats.
-Small schools are cruising the shoreline, and anglers have found good fishing off rocky points, inlets and in the backs of some of the bays.
-Rainbows are also being caught in deep water, where anglers are targeting lake trout.
+Rainbow trout: Anglers fair to good fishing in Utah and in Wyoming.
+Spoons, jigs and crankbaits, along with common trout baits such as worms, are working well from the shore, through the ice or from a boat.
+We've received reports of small schools cruising the shoreline and good fishing off rocky points, inlets and in the backs of some of the bays.
+Anglers are catching rainbows in deep water when they're out fishing for lake trout.

-Lake trout: Anglers report good to excellent fishing from boats.
-Fish can be anywhere, although most are still being caught in deeper waters.
-If you find a group, try holding your position and drop a vertical presentation such as a jigging spoon (chartreuse) or a three-inch tube jig (white).
+Lake trout: Anglers report good to excellent fishing, mostly from boats.
+Fish can be anywhere, although most are still being taken in deeper waters.
+If you mark a group, try holding position and drop a vertical presentation such as a jigging spoon (chartreuse) or 3-inch tube jig (white).
 Tip your lure with a small chunk of sucker meat and vary jigging activity until you learn the fish's behavior.
-Also try trolling through (or just above) the school, usually 45 to 75 feet deep.
-Try different crankbaits or brightly colored spoons.
-Slow, shallow trolls along sloping banks can be an excellent technique in the spring.
-It's one of the few times of year that you can just troll without specialized deep-water equipment.
-Deep trolling, right on the bottom, with small, white crankbaits or flatfish is also working well, especially if you're going after big fish.
-Keep your limit of small, tasty lake trout to reduce competition and to help both the lake trout and kokanee fisheries.
+Also try trolling through or just above the school, usually 45 to 75 feet deep.
+Try different crankbaits or brightly-colored spoons.
+Deep trolling right on the bottom with small, white crankbaits or flatfish is also working well, especially for those going after big fish.
+Keep your limit of small, tasty lake trout to reduce competition and help both the lake trout and kokanee fisheries.

-Burbot: There have been a few reports of anglers catching burbot from boats and from the bank.
-Pick your spots in the late afternoon, so you can see the area and where you want to go when it gets dark.
+Burbot: Reports indicate fishing is fair to good from boats and slower up the northern arms.
+Try picking a spot in late afternoon, so you can see your area and figure out where you want to go when it gets dark.
 Be sure to take lights to find your way back.
-Boat anglers can start fishing before sunset in 50 to 75 feet of water.
-Move shallower after sunset and as the night progresses.
-Burbot will hit during the day, generally in deep waters (around 75 feet); however, they become more active during the twilight and evening hours when they move into shallow waters to forage.
-Some will follow channels or rocky flats and venture into water that's less than 10 feet deep.
+Start fishing before sunset in 50 to 75 feet of water and move shallower as the night progresses.
+Burbot will hit during the day, generally in deep water (around 75 feet down), but they become more active during the twilight and evening hours when they move into shallower waters to forage.
+Some will follow channels and move into water that is less than 10 feet deep.
 Try fishing along the rocky shores, points, cliffs and the old channels.
 Fish the bottom or just slightly above it.
-Use something that glows (spoons, tube jigs, curly-tailed jigs, minnows or jigging spoons) and tip your lure with bait.
-(Cut bait, like sucker meat or minnows, is recommended.)
-Worms with a marshmallow placed about three to six inches above the weight have worked recently.
+Use just about anything that glows (including spoons, tube jigs, curly-tailed jigs, minnows or jigging spoons) and tip your lure with some type of bait.
+(Cut bait, like sucker meat, is recommended.)
+Another good option is to use a worm with a marshmallow placed about three to six inches above the weight.
 Place your lure or bait within inches of the bottom and recharge the glow frequently.
 It is common to catch a fish immediately after re-glowing and dropping a lure.
 You'll help the Flaming Gorge fishery by harvesting as many burbot as possible.
 There is no limit on burbot.

 < Previous Report Next Report >